MuneebAlidev/mitsuba3/README.md

   other disciplines.

-- **Differentiation**: Mitsuba 3 is a differentiable renderer, meaning that it can compute derivatives of the entire simulation with respect to input parameters such as camera pose, geometry, BSDFs, textures, and volumes.
+- **Differentiation**: Mitsuba 3 is a differentiable renderer, meaning that it can compute derivatives of the entire simulation concerning input parameters such as camera pose, geometry, BSDFs, textures, and volumes.
 It implements recent differentiable rendering algorithms developed at EPFL.